Saint Hripsime Church: Early Christian structures

 According to the traditional account recorded by Agathangelos, Hripsime, a Roman virgin, and her companions (including Gayane), fled to Armenia to escape persecution by the Roman emperor Diocletian.
 In Armenia, Hripsime was tortured and killed by king Tiridates III after she rejected his advances.
 Following Tiridates's conversion to Christianity in the early fourth century (dated 301 or 314 AD), he and Gregory the Illuminator built a martyrium at the site of her martyrdom as an act of remorse.
-Agathangelos recounts that Tiridates brought enormous stones from Mount Ararat to construct the martyriums of Hripsime and companions.
+Agathangelos recounts that Gregory and Tiridates buried her in a sarcophagus, while Tiridates brought enormous stones from Mount Ararat to construct the martyriums of Hripsime and companions.
 Considered one of the earliest Christian martyriums, it is believed to have been partially buried underground, with an aboveground canopy.
 (Note: A bas-relief sculpture of a two-storied mausoleum, shaped like a tower, that appears on the southern stele at Odzun is believed to depict the martyrium of St. Hripsime.
 Its general form closely matches the two-story tombs of Palmyra.)
-It was destroyed by Sasanian king Shapur II and his Armenian Zoroastrian ally Meruzhan Artsruni c.
-363, along with Etchmiadzin Cathedral and other Christian sites.
+Its walls were made of stone, the roof of wood, and tiles used for covering.

+The original martyrium was destroyed by Sasanian king Shapur II and his Armenian Zoroastrian ally Meruzhan Artsruni circa 363/364, along with Etchmiadzin Cathedral and other Christian sites.
 In 395, Catholicos Sahak Partev built a new chapel-martyrium, which the later historian Sebeos described as "too low and dark".
 Archaeological excavations in 1976–78, led by Raffi Torosyan and Babken Arakelyan, uncovered the foundations of a small single-nave basilica around 10 m east of the current church, which is likely the remains of this late fourth century structure.
 (Note: Additionally, sarcophagi, pieces of a four-sided stele, winepresses, wells, and water pipes were discovered.
 The monastery wall, built in 1894, cut through the single-nave church, separating it into two parts.
 In 1996–97, an open altar-like chapel was erected next to the single-nave church for the proper enshrinement of the relics of the Hripsimean virgins.)
 Notably, Christian-style burials were also unearthed, which both scholars and the Armenian Church identified as Hripsime and her companions.
 A letter from The Book of Letters, dated 608, mentions a priest named Samuel of St. Hripsime, indicating that the chapel was an active church at the time.